Periyar and women's rights: Marriages

 With regards to marriage, Periyar has stated that it is one of the worst customs in India.
 He claimed that the marriage principle, briefly, involves the enslavement of a woman by her husband and nothing else.
 This enslavement is concealed under the cover of marriage rites to deceive the women concerned by giving the wedding the false name of a divine function.

-There have been numerous papers in South India reporting how husbands have killed their wives, suspecting immoral behavior.
+There have been a number of papers in South India reporting how husbands have killed their wives, suspecting immoral behavior.
 The husband's suspicion of his wife's character has often led to murders.
 Those who believe in the divine dispensation, according to Periyar, do not have the knowledge to ask themselves why marriages conducted according to religious rites and the approval of God end in this fashion.

 Periyar further states that the very idea that the only proper thing for women to do is to be slaves of domesticity, bear children and bring them up, is a faulty one.
 As long as these restrictions are imposed on women, we can be sure that women have to be subservient to men and depend on men for help.
 If women have to live on terms of equality with men, they must have the liberty, like men, to have the kind of education they like and also to do unhampered, any work suitable to their knowledge, ability and taste.

 Furthermore, Periyar objected to terms like "giving of a maid" and "given in marriage".
 They are, "Sanskrit terms" and treat woman as a thing.
 He advocated the substitution of the word for marriage taken from the Tirukkual "Valkai thunai" or "life partner".

 Expenses

 With marriage comes the expenses.
 Periyar stated that in our country, and particularly in Hindu society, a marriage is a function causing a lot of difficulties and waste to all people concerned.
-But those who conduct the marriage function and those who are getting married do not appear to notice the attendant difficulties because they think that social life necessitates wasteful expense and many difficulties and therefore they must necessarily face those inconveniences and hardships.
+But those who conduct the marriage function and those who are getting married do not appear to notice the attendant difficulties because they think that social life necessitates wasteful expense and multiple difficulties and therefore they must necessarily face those inconveniences and hardships.

 Wedding feast, jewels, expensive clothes, procession, pandal, dance, music—money is spent on all these to satisfy the vanity of the organizers.
 Whatever may be the amount of money spent on the wedding and however pompous each of the items may be, the mirth and jollity associated with these are over in two or three days.
 In a week's time the prestige and honor connected with these are forgotten.
-But the wedding expenses leave many families crushed; for many poor families these expenses leave an enormous burden and the debts remain uncleared for a number of years.
+But the wedding expenses leave multiple families crushed; for a number of poor families these expenses leave an enormous burden and the debts remain uncleared for a number of years.

 However, if the money intended for the wedding expense is not borrowed and belongs to either of the marriage parties, then that amount could be used by her to bring up her children and to educate them.
 Such a procedure would be highly beneficial to her.